-Just one spray, taking five minutes per tree removes 90 percent of the bugs, and a second a week later does the rest in.
+Just one spray, taking five minutes per tree, removes 90 percent of the bugs by asphyxiating them, and a second a week later does the rest in.

 My apologies, this isn't the greatest graphic.
 On the right is a five litre spray bottle, on the left a two litre plastic container, and in the foreground a measuring jug with 100ml of the white oil which I'm about to add to 5 litres of water; that's a 2% mixture.

 Give a good shake, and away you go.
 Fill the spray bottle near to the top by the way.

 It takes about five minutes per tree to spray against the sap suckers, depending on how old it is.

 Although we are trying to wean off plastic, the root of many environmental evils, my old spray can has rusted through.

 White oil manufacturers for making your own quite safe mixture that will control many of the bugs that attack your citrus and roses for example.

 If you're a greenie like me, then you'll be reluctant to use toxic sprays to kill these aphids, and the like.
 Then you also destroy the ladybirds that feed on the sap suckers, and the little brown jobs that feast on all these tiny insects.